On this page:

 Oregon Department of Education School Garden Food Safety Training & Documentation Manual Downloadable guides, checklists and posters to enable you to serve food from your school garden safely.

-Denver Public Schools Garden to Cafeteria Protocol is a nice example of a district wide direction to assure safe handling of garden grown produce.
+Denver Public Schools Garden to Cafeteria Program is a nice example of a district wide program to support garden to cafeteria.

 Denver Public School Garden Manual is a nice example of resources to district wide policy to support the the inclusion of school garden produce in the cafeteria.

 San Diego Unified Garden to Cafe Program Protocol

 Garden to Café allows school gardens to serve fresh garden grown foods as part of the school meal program.
 View their full program outline and documents.